simbataisa/shared-services/README.md

 ## 🚀 Quick Start

+> **📚 For Training Participants:**
+> If you're attending a training session and want to avoid Java/Node.js installation issues, **skip to Option 1B below** and use the `run-all-docker-build` scripts instead.
+This requires only Docker and works reliably across all platforms, especially Windows.

 ### Option 1: Automated Setup with Local Build (Recommended for Development)

 Use the provided script to build locally using Gradle/npm and run in Docker: